j0bekt01/Alteryx2Spark/README.md

 1. Copy Main.py and Node.py files to your local desktop/ PC and open it in VS code or any other application

-2. Navigate to the folder where these files resides in the terminal and do if you dont have streamlit installed pip install streamlit
+2. Navigate to the folder where these files resides in the terminal and if you dont have streamlit installed run this command - pip install streamlit

-3. Run your application by below command in terminal streamlit run Main.py
+3. Run your application by below command in terminal - streamlit run Main.py

 4. you can find the application running in your local and test it out